 roof assembly.
 A system designed to provide weather protection and resistance to design loads.
 The system consists of a roof covering and roof deck or a single component serving as both the roof covering and the roof deck.
 A roof assembly includes the roof covering, underlayment, roof deck, insulation, vapor retarder and interior finish.

+roof recover.
+The process of installing an additional roof covering over a prepared existing roof covering without removing the existing roof covering.

+roof repair.
+Reconstruction or renewal of any part of an existing roof for the purposes of its maintenance.

+roof replacement.
+The process of removing the existing roof covering, repairing any damaged substrate and installing a new roof covering.